 These settings control the IBM SPSS Statistics automatic recovery feature.
 Automatic recovery is designed to recover unsaved files and content in instances where the application quits unexpectedly.
-You can select to enable/disable the automatic recovery feature (the feature is enabled by default), select a time interval (in minutes) between saving files, set the maximum number of restore points to save, and view or change the auto-recovery file location.
+You can select to enable or disable the automatic recovery feature (the feature is enabled by default), select a time interval (in minutes) between saving files.
+You can also set the maximum number of restore points to save, and view or change the auto-recovery file location.